Code sanitizer

 A code sanitizer is a programming tool that detects bugs in the form of undefined or suspicious behavior by a compiler inserting instrumentation code at runtime.

-The class of tools was first introduced by Google's AddressSanitizer (or ASan) of 2012, which uses directly mapped shadow memory to detect memory corruption such as buffer overflows or accesses to a dangling pointer (use-after-free).
+Sanitizers have evolved over several decades to detect memory errors in unsafe programming languages, beginning with early pointer and array access checks in 1994 and type-safe retrofitting in 2005, followed by a significant expansion into sophisticated spatial and temporal memory safety tools between 2009 and 2019.
+As of 2024, the most popular sanitizer is ASan, originally designed by Google.
+It is integrated into most mainstream compilers due to its relatively small memory and performance overhead.

 AddressSanitizer

 Google's ASan, introduced in 2012, uses a shadow memory scheme to detect memory bugs.
 It is available in: